Wolfgang Amadeus Mozart

 Age 35 · 1791

 He premiered The Magic Flute in September.
 He died on 5 December.
 In between, he worked on the Requiem until he could no longer hold a pen.
-The Requiem was left unfinished.
+It was left unfinished.

 The Music